percona/k8sps-docs/docs/System-Requirements.md

 ## Officially supported platforms

-The Operator was developed and tested with Percona Server for MySQL versions 8.0.30 and 8.0.32.
+The Operator was developed and tested with Percona Server for MySQL 8.0.32.
 Other options may also work but have not been tested.

 The following platforms were tested and are officially supported by the Operator
 {{ release }}: